ircnet-website/www.IRCnet.net/articles/reop/index.md

 recommended to use `+R` instead.
 The restriction of `+r` only supporting only `!channels` was completely arbitrary to begin with so it's a good thing that this is no longer an issue.

-**Note**: This channel mode is currently not mentioned in any of the IRCnet specific RFCs.
-This also means that the RFCs as published by the IETF are outdated information at this point.